SHOWING 1 - 1 OF 1 RESULTS

 By Plane

-You may be able to take small pets less than 8" tall in the passenger compartment with you as long as they are in a carry-on kennel that fits under the passenger seat in front of you.
-Properly harnessed Seeing Eye dogs can travel at no extra charge in the passengers' cabin at the master's feet.
-However most animals don't fall into these categories and must go in cargo.
-Tips for traveling with a pet by plane: most airlines only allow a limited number of pets in cargo per flight.
-Call well in advance of the flight to make arrangements.
-If you have to change planes, you, not the airline, may be responsible for seeing that the pet is transferred at the connecting point.
-Use a regulation airline kennel for your pet.
-You can buy these at most exchanges, from the airline or from someone who has recently moved.
-Have your pet get used to it in advance.
-Be sure to have proper identification on the outside of the kennel.
-Check with the airline about feeding and water requirements prior to and during travel.
-Health certificates are a must for a pet on commercial travel.
-They are only good for ten days.
-If pets are being sent on freight alone you'll be expected to sign an air way bill, pay in advance and make all arrangements.
-If you can't ship your pet with you local kennels often provide boarding and shipping services so your pet can join you later.
+You may be able to take small pets around 20 pound or less into the cabin with you as long as they are in a carry-on kennel that fits under the passenger seat in front of you.
+Trained service dogs can also travel in the cabin.
+A lot of pets do not fall into these categories and must go in cargo.
+It is critical that your check your specific airline for their requirements/regulations, and they can greatly vary.
+Tips for traveling with a pet by plane: Most airlines only allow a limited number of pets in cargo per flight, so call well in advance of the flight to make arrangements.
+You must use a regulation airline kennel for your pet and you can buy these at most exchanges, from the airline or from someone who has recently moved.
+Make sure you let your pet get used to the kennel in advance and it is familiar to them.
+Be sure to have proper identification on the outside of the kennel, particularly a “Live Animal” sticker.
+Check with the airline about feeding and water requirements prior to and during travel, as they can vary.
+A health certificate is required for a pet on airline travel and are country/location dependent; most are only good for ten days.
+If pets are being sent on freight alone, you'll be expected to sign an air waybill, pay in advance and make all arrangements.
+If you can't travel with your pet on the same flight, there are shipping services that can fly your pet to you at a later date but be aware that these can be very pricey.

 For overseas pet travel and requirements, visit the USDA Pet Travel website at https://www.aphis.usda.gov/aphis/pet-travel